tuskyapp/Tusky/doc/ViewModelInterface.md

 > notifications.
 >
 > That is handled a little differently because of how code outside
 > `NotificationsFragment` is currently written.
-That will be adjusted at
+It will be adjusted at
 > a later time.

 That becomes: